tomjn/WordPress-The-Right-Way/en/queries/post_queries.md

 Post queries retrieve posts from the database so that they can be processed or displayed on the frontend.
 This section covers some vital concepts, and methods of generating these queries.

+As a summary:

+ - Use the main loop to display the primary content on the page.
+ - Use `WP_Query` for secondary requests and queries.
+ - If the main loop does not show what you want it to show, change it with `pre_get_posts`.
+ - Avoid `query_posts` and `wp_reset_query` at all costs.

 ## The Main Loop

 Every page displayed by WordPress has a main query.
 This query grabs posts from the database, and is used to determine what template should be loaded.